This story originally ran in the fall of 2011, when Tatiana and Krista Hogan started kindergarten

 The family recently returned to Vancouver to meet with Dr. Juliette Hukin, a pediatric neurologist, to review the results.
 “She was just blown away,” says Simms of the doctor’s response.
 The tests showed the girls have slightly different visual perspectives.
 “Tatiana can see through both of Krista’s eyes,” says Simms.
 “Krista can see only through one of Tatiana’s eyes.”
 Since the girls look in different directions because of the way their skulls are fused, it means they have a huge degree of peripheral vision, and they deal with what must be an astonishing amount of visual information, somewhat akin to watching two television programs at once.
 “They must be able to shut it off,” says their grandfather, Doug McKay, “because otherwise it would be so confusing.”

-Hukin, in an interview with Maclean’s last week, said the question of how the girls deal with sensory overload is one of many still to be answered.
+Hukin, in an interview with Maclean’s, said the question of how the girls deal with sensory overload is one of many still to be answered.
 “On one hand, it’s a gift to be able to see more than other people, but on the other hand, it may be distracting,” she said.
 “I worry about their visual processing in the future, but maybe they’ll be able to figure it out.
 The young brain is very adaptable, and they’ve done remarkably well so far in working through the challenges of being conjoined.”

 Future tests may eventually try to confirm the anecdotal evidence that the twins can taste what the other is eating.
 (Tatiana, for instance, openly rebels when Krista puts ketchup on her food, her parents report.)
 Then there’s the million-dollar question: can the girls actually read each other’s thoughts, as the family believes?
 “It’s really fascinating, isn’t it?”
 Hukin says with a laugh.
 “I don’t think we’re going to know the answer to that for a while.”
 It may have to wait until the girls can better verbalize such complex concepts.
 “It’s been almost five years since they were born,” Hukin said, “but it’s still very early in their development so it will certainly become more interesting over time.”